 Before you start a Call Campaign, set a clear objective.
 We have some use cases here and guidelines here.
 Based on the business objective, configure a call flow.
 Campaigns API attempts to make calls to comma-separated ‘From’ numbers specified in the request.
 When a call is picked up, the flow is executed and status reported.
 A Campaign schedule determines when to start and end the campaign.
 Retry logic determines how and when to attempt to call a phone number again in case of failure.

-To use Campaigns API, including sample code, please refer our developer portal
+To use Campaigns API, including sample code, please refer to our developer portal

 Below are some important considerations to keep in mind while using the API.

 The request will fail on the first invalid number found, the rest of the data is not processed.
-The developer is encouraged to use the phone number lib to validate his data before sending.
+The developer is encouraged to use the phone number lib to validate his data before sending it.

-Terminal states of a campaign are ‘completed’, ‘failed’,’deleted’,canceled.
-Intermediate states are created, in-progress and ,paused.
+Terminal states of a campaign are ‘completed’, ‘failed’, ’deleted’, and 'canceled'.
+Intermediate states are 'created' , 'in-progress' and 'paused'.